 Start Yorkie Training Early

 If you need to know how to train a Yorkie puppy, you should note that it’s easier to train a dog at a young age.
 As the saying goes “you can’t teach an old dog new tricks.”
-Try to begin training your Yorkie puppy as early as 7 to 8 weeks old.
+Try to begin house training your Yorkie dog as early as 7 to 8 weeks old.
 It is also best to train them without inducing anxiety and stress.

 He will still have a short attention span but can learn basic commands such as “sit,” “down,” and “stay.”